tbjimmer/startup/README.md

 For this deliverable I did the following.
 I checked the box `[x]` and added a description for things I completed.

-- [ ] Proper use of Markdown
+- [ X ] Proper use of Markdown
 - [ X ] A concise and compelling elevator pitch - short, sweet, and to the point
 - [ X ] Description of key features - I'm certain this list will change as I get more into the project
 - [ X ] Description of how you will use each technology - I'm unsure of how accurately my uses are, this will likely be updated later on
-- [ ] One or more rough sketches of your application.
+- [ X ] One or more rough sketches of your application.
 Images must be embedded in this file using Markdown image references.

 ### Elevator pitch